timothyqiu/http-client/openssl-http-client/README.md

 * Response should have a `Content-Length` header if the entity body exists.
   * Missing `Content-Length` header means 0.
   * `HEAD` has no body, its `Content-Length` is the body size of a corresponding `GET` request.
-* HTTP Proxy
-  * Connect to proxy server instead of the target server.
-  * In the request line, use absolute URL instead of relative path.

 ## HTTP 1.1

 * Allows multiple requests per connection.
 * `Host` header is mandatory.

+## Proxy

+Envionment variables `http_proxy`, `https_proxy` are usually used to specifiy proxies.

+The content of the environment variables is the URL `[protocol://]host[:port]`, some applications require the `protocol://` part, some defaults it to `http://`.
+The protocol part determines how to connect to the proxy server.

+After connecting to the proxy server:

+* To visit a HTTP URL: Do a normal request, but in the request line, use absolute URL instead of relative path.
+* To visit a HTTPS site:
+  * Issue a `CONNECT` request, the request URI in the request line should be the target server host and port.
+    * The `Host` header should use the proxy server host, because this `CONNECT` request itself is sent to the proxy server.
+  * Then, do normal HTTPS requests on the established connection (handshake first, then send requests etc...).